Competition

 The top teams advancing from Semifinals will compete in this round.

 In a virtual, livestreamed event, each team will share their video pitch (with ability to screen share), then judges will have 5-10 minutes to conduct a question & answer session.
 We recommend having backup slides to reference if needed during your pitch.
-Learn more about last year's judging panel for the NVC 14 Championships.

 Awards